 NIGHT FLIGHTS AND SPECIAL AUTHORISATIONS

 Residents often perceive night-time flights to be particularly disturbing.
-In 2019, night flights (between 10 p.m. and 6 a.m.) accounted for 4.8% (2018: 5.0%) of all flight movements.
-Special authorisations were issued for a total of 272 flights (2018: 312) during the night-time curfew period (11.30 p.m. to 6 a.m.).
+In 2020, night flights (between 10 p.m. and 6 a.m.) accounted for only 3.0% (2019: 4.8%) of flight movements.
+Special authorisations were issued for a total of 69 flights (2019: 272) during the night-time curfew period (11.30 p.m. to 6 a.m.).
 Such night flights are only authorised when there are justifiable grounds (see noise statistics).

 FLIGHT PATH MONITORING

 All jet aircraft are assigned to one of five noise categories, each of which has a different charge rate for take-off and landing.
 This gives airlines a financial incentive to operate the quietest possible aircraft on their Zurich routes.
 In addition, the rates for night-time flights vary according to noise category and the specific take-off or landing time.
-In 2019, at around 53% (2018: 54%), noise category 4 accounted for the highest percentage of flights during the night (10 p.m.–6 a.m.).
+In 2020, at around 43% (2019: 53%), noise category 4 accounted for the highest percentage of flights during the night (10 p.m. to 6 a.m.).

-New noise charges for the shoulder periods and at night came into force at Zurich Airport on 11 September 2019.
+Higher noise charges for the shoulder periods and at night came into force at Zurich Airport in mid-September 2019.
 These are intended to ensure efficient – and consequently more punctual – handling of air traffic during the evening and so reduce the number of flights after 11 p.m.

 USE OF THE NOISE PROTECTION HANGAR

-The permitted noise level was exceeded three times in 2019.
-This is significantly less than the 25 instances permitted per year in accordance with the operating regulations.
-According to figures provided by the aircraft maintenance companies, 973 additional idle tests were performed on the apron and on the stands.
-A total of 690 idle tests were carried out during the day between the hours of 6 a.m. and 10 p.m., and 283 were run at night between 10 p.m. and 6 a.m.
+The permitted noise level was exceeded twice in 2020.
+This is significantly less than the 25 instances per year permitted by the operating regulations.
+According to figures provided by the aircraft maintenance companies, 943 idle tests were performed on the apron and on the stands.
+556 of these were carried out during the day between the hours of 6 a.m. and 10 p.m., and 387 were run at night between 10 p.m. and 6 a.m.

 Communication with local residents

 Communicating with people in neighbouring communities is important to Flughafen Zürich AG.
 Local residents affected by aircraft noise can call or e-mail Flughafen Zürich AG directly with questions or complaints and staff from the Noise Management department will respond to specific questions.
-In 2019, landings on runway 34 constituted the most frequent cause for complaint.
-The number of complaints and queries received was around 10% higher than the previous year.
+As in the year before, landings on runway 34 constituted the most frequent cause for complaint in 2020.
+Far fewer complaints and queries were received than in 2019.